-1 The relevant data is shown aggregated for 157 FHCF participating insurers and the return times are presented as if all of the participating insurers had uniform exposures, coverage selections and loss experiences.

-2 The relevant data is shown for the sum of the 157 participating insurers with each having its own retention and coverage limits based upon its projected market share exposures, and therefore each participating insurer has its own unique probabilities of triggering its FHCF coverage and reaching its FHCF coverage limit.
+In this chart the relevant data are aggregated for FHCF participating insurers.
+The references to probabilities, probable maximum losses, and cash exhaustion are shown for illustrative purposes only.
+The probabilities in this chart are presented as if all of the participating insurers had uniform exposures and loss experiences.
+In actual practice, each participating insurer has its own retention and coverage limits based upon its actual exposures, and therefore each participating insurer has its own unique probability of triggering its FHCF coverage and reaching its FHCF coverage limit.